QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 normal to have multiple application directories installed on the same host over time as repository manager is upgraded.

 **Data Directory** - On first start, repository manager creates the base files needed to operate.
-The bulk of disk space will be held by your deployed and proxied artifacts, as well as any search indexes.
-This is highly installation specific, and will be dependent on the repository formats used, the number of artifacts stored, the size of your teams and projects, etc.  It's best to plan for a lot though, formats like Docker and Maven can use very large amounts of storage (500Gb easily).  **When available disk space drops below 4GB the database will switch to read-only mode**.
+The bulk of disk space will be held by our deployed and proxied artifacts, as well as any search indexes.
+This is highly installation specific, and will be dependent on the repository formats used, the number of artifacts stored, the size of our teams and projects, etc.  It's best to plan for a lot though, formats like Docker and Maven can use very large amounts of storage (500Gb easily).  **When available disk space drops below 4GB the database will switch to read-only mode**.